tikhsuP/watch-try-on/README.md

 1. Download the [file](apk/Watch%20Try%20On%20App.sln.apk) in your Android device.
 2. Download and print [this](images/target/target.pdf) target image.
 3. Cut the target image out and place it over your wrist.
 4. Scan the image in the app.
+This step will work even if you skip Step 2.